Here’s everything you need to know about hair rebonding.

 Coming to the main point, how does an amazing procedure work?
 Before you plan a day for a hair rebonding procedure, make sure you have no other tasks to do.
 This is a long treatment and may take all your energy and time.

-Here’s what happens when you visit a salon for rebonding:
+Here’s what happens when you visit a beauty salon for rebonding:

 Hair bonding can last for 12 months but needs to be taken care of.
 Like with all other chemical treatments, you must use good quality shampoos and conditions to maintain the straightened texture of your hair.

-Moreover, if your hair grows (which they will), a trim or tiny touch-ups will help to maintain the look of your hair.
+Moreover, if your hair grows (which it will), a trim or tiny touch-ups will help to maintain the look of your hair.

 Hair rebonding doesn’t have any side effects, however, since it involves the use of chemicals, you may experience dry and flaky skin for some time.
 You may also go through a hair fall in the first few months.
 But it will reduce after that.

 When it comes to taking precautions, be alert and test the chemicals on your skin first.
 This is an important precautionary measure for people with sensitive skin

 Also, have a conversation with your stylist before investing your time and money in this treatment.
 Every person responds differently to hair treatment, so make sure your expectations are similar to the results produced.